-The total cost of sea freight is just $98 (I paid more recently to have a box shipped from Vancouver back east to Toronto!).However, look at all the miscellaneous fees totaling $383.
+The total cost of sea freight is just $98.However, look at all the miscellaneous fees totaling $300.
 The bulk of this is for the truck freight to get the goods from my supplier’s factory to the port.
-Yup.
-Just like in Canada or any other country, overland freight is expensive.
+Just like in Canada or any other country, overland freight is expensive in China.

 Most of the other fees are associated with preparing various documents such as the Bill of Lading.
 Adding to the cost, I can expect to be hit with about another $150 in fees when the goods arrive in Canada from either the Freight Forwarder and/or the receiving warehouse.
 Ultimately the total cost of freight will be around $631 with only $98 of that cost being for sea freight.
 Read more about international sea freight in our step by step guide.

 Be Aware (or beware) of EXW Freight